c-h-o-n/c-h-o-n/homebrew-packages.md

 - `trash`: CLI tool that moves files or folder to the trash
 - `wget`: Internet file retriever

 ## Cask
-- `adobe-creative-cloud`: (Adobe Creative Cloud) Collection of apps and services for photography, design, video, web, and UX
 - `amethyst`: (Amethyst) Automatic tiling window manager similar to xmonad
 - `coconutbattery`: (coconutBattery) Tool to show live information about the batteries in various devices
 - `docker`: Pack, ship and run any application as a lightweight container